What to Do in the French Quarter in April

 Don’t miss the French Market across the street, from its food stands to the daily flea market at the end of Esplanade Avenue.
 It’s a great stop to slurp a dozen raw oysters, or pick up pralines and a beignet mix to take home from any of the surrounding retail shops.

-Just down the street is one of the most important national landmarks, the timeless Jackson Square with Andrew Jackson’s bronze statue as the focal point of the square, surrounded by lush greenery.
+Just down the street is one of the most important national landmarks, the timeless Jackson Square, with Andrew Jackson’s bronze statue as the focal point of the square, surrounded by lush greenery.
 Come inside the St. Louis Cathedral that overlooks the square, to take in its stunning interior, or shop at the block-long rows of the Pontalba Buildings that flank the square in both directions.

 Jackson Square also features an open-air artist market and performance space, with local art displayed along the fence.
 While there, browse the art, dance to a brass band, have your fortune told, or have a sketch done on the spot.